shivanshudwivedi/DexM-Movies/README.md

 ## Application nature and purpose

-Our webiste will suggest a variety of services to its users, who will be people fond of reading books.
+Our webiste will suggest a variety of services to its users, who will be the people fond of reading books.
 1. It will allow its users to search a book and find infromation about it, including its name, author, genre, and the year it was written.
 2. It will allow to search the books read by a specific user.
 3. It will allow to see the ratings of all books given by a specific user.